dealien/SCIENCE-Project-To-Do-List/pull-a-trailer-with-the-new-truck.md

 The new truck is so much better than the other trucks.
 It's faster, stronger, and it's got a massive car plow on the front.
 If we could use that thing during Haulage missions and such, it would be so much better.

 ## Report
+It actually worked!
+It was so much faster than using the regular truck for Haulage missions.
+Of course, it was also able to push cars out of the way with the massive plow on the front.

+Somehow, <span>Vyren11</span> somehow managed to blow up the cab with C4, but besides that it worked perfectly.

 ## Records